hex13/lupa/README.md

 `npm install --save lupa`

-**How would you like use this library?
-API is still under development and you can help improve it.**
+**Project is still under development and API is unstable.
+It's not production ready yet**

 You can leave your suggestions [here](https://github.com/hex13/lupa/issues)